-Through this process to construct variables that list all MA contracts offered by each system and enrollment in those contracts, we identified 73 systems with MA plans.
-Of the systems with any MA plans and when enrollment was reported, the average was 2.3 plans per system and 52,646 enrollees per system.

-By comparison, the 2018 systems list identified 69 systems with MA plans.
-For the 2018 systems list, we supplemented the CMS Data matching methodology described above with data on ownership by a provider organization for some MA plans from Johnson, et al. (2017). xxvi The 2020 variables for MA contracts and enrollment build on the data from the 2018 systems list as described in Step 1 above.
+Through this process to construct variables that list all MA contracts offered by each system and enrollment in those contracts, we identified 74 systems with MA plans.
+Of the systems with any MA plans and when enrollment was reported, the average was 2.5 plans per system and 52,503 enrollees per system.
+By comparison, the 2020 systems list identified 73 systems with MA plans.
+The 2021 variables for MA contracts and enrollment build on the data from the 2020 systems list as described in Step 1 above.